-Adapting Workers Compensation in America
+Adapting Workers’ Compensation in America

 As the influence of social media in the 21st century, so was the effect of most literary materials in the 1800s and early 1900s.
 Literary pieces in the likes of Uncle Tom’s Cabin have launched many societies to fight for their civil rights.

 Wisconsin was the first to pass a comprehensive workers’ compensation law in 1911.
-In the same year, nine other states followed: California, Illinois, Kansas, Massachusetts, New Hampshire, New Jersey, Ohio, and Washington.
+The same year, nine other states followed: California, Illinois, Kansas, Massachusetts, New Hampshire, New Jersey, Ohio, and Washington.
 In 2012, the following states followed: Maryland, Michigan, and Rhode Island.
 In 1913, ten more followed: Arizona, Connecticut, Iowa, Minnesota, Nebraska, Nevada, New York, Oregon, Texas, and West Virginia.

 By 1914 Louisiana and Kentucky also passed the program.
 By 1915, eight more states followed: Colorado, Indiana, Maine, Montana, Oklahoma, Pennsylvania, Vermont, and Wyoming.
 The list was followed by Idaho, New Mexico, South Dakota, and Utah in 19017.
-Virginia was the only state to pass the law in 1918, followed by the following states in 1919: Alabama, North Dakota, Tennessee, and Missouri.
-Georgia followed in 1920 and North Carolina in 1929.
-Two more states followed in 1935, Florida, and South Carolina.
+Virginia was the only state to pass the law in 1918, followed by the states in 1919: Alabama, North Dakota, Tennessee, and Missouri.
+Georgia followed in 1920, and North Carolina in 1929.
+Two more states followed in 1935, Florida and South Carolina.
 The last two states to pass this law was Arkansas in 1939 and Mississippi in 1948.

-An additional feature of this policy is the employer’s liability insurance which protects the employer from a possible litigation.
+An additional feature of this policy is the employer’s liability insurance which protects the employer from possible litigation.
 On top of this, the employer can also benefit from this policy by applying the same benefits to themselves.

-Understanding Outbreaks, Endemic, Epidemic and Pandemic
+Understanding Outbreaks, Endemic, Epidemic and Pandemics

-- ENDEMIC refers to a condition-specific only to a particular people group or country.
+- ENDEMIC refers to a condition specific only to a particular people group or country.